- About the Department

 Languages, Myths and Finds

 Languages, Myths and Finds: Translating Norse and Viking Cultures for the 21st Century is a skills development and heritage engagement project funded by a collaborative training grant from the AHRC.
 The project explores the different ways communities in the UK and Ireland engage with their Viking past, and brings together doctoral students and non-academic stakeholders in the co-production of targeted public-information resources.
 Cork was chosen as one of five localities for study, with Dr Tom Birkett leading a team of PhD researchers alongside Dr Christina Lee of Nottingham in an investigation of Viking heritage in Munster.
-The visiting PhD researchers from Oxford, Durham, Aberdeen and Dublin were hosted by the School of English in April 2014, and collaborated with local academics, heritage professionals, schools and museums to produce a booklet entitled The Vikings in Munster.
-Five hundred copies of this booklet – which was published by Nottingham University and launched at UCC in September 2014 – were distributed free to local schools, museums and tourist offices.
-The research team also ran an afternoon of workshops in Coláiste Choilm Secondary School in Ballincollig and produced resources for the project website at http://languagesmythsfinds.ac.uk/.
+The visiting PhD researchers from Oxford, Durham, Aberdeen and Dublin were hosted by the Department of English in April 2014, and collaborated with local academics, heritage professionals, Departments and museums to produce a booklet entitled The Vikings in Munster.
+Five hundred copies of this booklet – which was published by Nottingham University and launched at UCC in September 2014 – were distributed free to local Departments, museums and tourist offices.
+The research team also ran an afternoon of workshops in Coláiste Choilm Secondary Department in Ballincollig and produced resources for the project website at http://languagesmythsfinds.ac.uk/.
 A full-page write-up of the project was published in Cork’s Evening Echo.

 l-r: Dr Tom Birkett (UCC), Mark Kirwan (UCD), Dr Christina Lee (Nottingham), Alex Wilson (Durham) and Annemari Ferreira (Oxford).